As in Egypt, protesters come out as backlash against Western-fomented color revolutions unfolds.

 No sooner did the long-announced protest start (full background here), then police acting under orders of the Yingluck Shinawatra “Peua Thai Party” (PTP) led government began firing tear gas at protesters challenging police lines.

-the government declaring it has its notoriously violent "red shirt" mobs standing by to intervene if necessary.
+Image: (@pissanuk – Twitter) Taken today, November 24, 2012, near the protest site.
+Clashes with over-zealous police acting on government orders have already taken place before the rally fully began, with the government declaring it has its notoriously violent “red shirt” mobs standing by to intervene if necessary.

 The catch is, of course, that several pro-government “red shirt” rallies had already taken place earlier in the year, allowed to paralyze the center of the city without any government restrictions or serious police presence.
 These same pro-government protesters had in 2009 and 2010 committed wide-scale violence, killing by-standers, troops, police, even fellow protesters, while committing arson, vandalism, and city-wide looting.
 Many of their leaders who had openly called for violence, arson, and looting on stage, are now sitting MPs within the current Shinawatra regime.